 Wenrich was raised in Joplin in southwest Missouri, surrounded by classic and folk ragtime influence.
 His father beame the postmaster of the city, and his first piano and organ teacher was his mother, an amateur pianist and organist in her own right.
 According to Wenrich she was known as "the Berry County pianist."
 In fact, Percy's siblings also learned to play piano to some capacity.

 The young Wenrich's first published work was written at age 17.
 It was L'Inconnu, which Percy described as "a two-step with a fancy title."
-He had a vanity press of one thousand copies printed at Sol Bloom Publishing and sold it one piece at a time back in Missouri and Kansas.
-It wasn't long before he found himself desiring a higher level of musical training, so he set off for the Chicago Musical College, run by none other than Florenz Ziegfeld Sr., father of the future Broadway entrepreneur.
+He had a vanity pressing of one thousand copies printed by Sol Bloom Publishing in Chicago, and sold it one piece at a time back in Missouri and Kansas.
+It wasn't long before Percy found himself desiring a higher level of musical training, so he set off for the Chicago Musical College, run by none other than Florenz Ziegfeld Sr., father of the future Broadway entrepreneur.
 He also studied organ under Louis Falk.
 In six months, his money gone, he returned to Joplin.
 However, six months later in 1901 he relocated to the windy city to be closer to the major Midwest publishers.

 While playing at the Congress Cafe and the Savoy, Percy got two popular styled pieces published by performer Frank Buck of Buck and Carney, including Just Because I'm From Missouri.
 He found his first career music job working with McKinley Music Company as a melody writer on demand.
 During that time he knocked off many numbers for McKinley, some possibly under unknown pseudonyms, for an average $5.00 each, and had some teaching pieces, such as The Katydid's Patrol for Ten Little Fingers, published as well.
 At times Percy commuted north on the train to Milwaukee, Wisconsin, where he demonstrated songs, and some were published there as well.
 He lived in Milwaukee for a while, working the music counter at Gimbel's Department Store.
 It was hard work, but Wenrich noted that it kept him from having to play in "the district" where the brothels were located, a move up from the life of many pianists at that time.